 X’s Project Wing has collaborated with Tech Virginia’s Mid-Atlantic Aviation Partnership to carry out research flights at Virginia Tech, as they endeavor to explore the prospects of food delivery using UAVs.
 X is an innovation lab that was previously known as Google [X] and Project Wing is a part of this program.
 The program is dedicated to conduct groundbreaking research and make game changer discoveries in the world of science and technology.

 The flights were Project Wing’s first tests that involved external users in the United States and its first partnership with a Federal Aviation Administration-authenticated unmanned aircraft test site.

-Commercial usage of drones for package and food delivery
+Commercial usage of the project wing for package and food delivery

 US Senator Mark R. Warner strongly believes that the commercial usage of drones for package and food delivery in the US airspace will be a reality in the future.
 He expressed his delight at the collaboration with Project Wing and other partners to exploit Virginia Tech’s massive research capacity to harness the huge business potential offered by UAVs.

-The existing phase of the tests is being carried out at a closed site with a limited number of students and employees and has not been opened for the wider public as yet.back to menu ↑
+The existing phase of the tests is being carried out at a closed site with a limited number of students and employees and has not been opened for the wider public as yet.